fredrikspannar/scnodejs/README.md

 * Validate email as an actual valid email
 * Stronger password requirements
 * Better API Documentation with examples
-* More coverage with tests
+* More cases and coverage for tests
 * A test-enviroment with a test-database
 * Validate a link as an actual valid link
 * Check if a slug/name is unique and not taken in the database
 * Slug/name for a link should use a more readable string instead of a 8-char hex-string
+* A global jest before-all for tests which require a user instead of creating a new user for multiple tests